-Definition of a Audiophile: An audiophile is someone who cares about or is passionate about the reproduction of high end sound.
+Definition of an Audiophile: An audiophile is someone who cares about or is passionate about the reproduction of high-end sound.

 Well, that's the basis of it and if you want to read more of the boring yarn about the technical definition head on over to the dedicated Wikipedia page about it.